emintz/ArduinoLib/RTOSAid/README.md

 classes cannot be used directly, and can only serve as the parent class of a subtype.
 Final classes, in contrast, cannot be subtyped and can only be used directly.
-Concrete supertypes, classes that can be used directly and that also can be subtyped, can complicate maintenance and embrittle the library over time.
+Concrete supertypes, classes that can be used directly and that also can be subtyped, complicate maintenance and embrittle applications that use the library.

 ## Documentation Conventions